- If your PC won't restart several times during updates as indicated by the Windows message, it's possible that the process is incomplete.

-Note: Ensure you are able to identify the restore point date before the error message display.
+Note: Make sure you are able to identify the restore point before the error message display.
 Also, System restore does not affect any of your files, documents, and personal data.

 Disclaimer: This solution contains steps that are part of modifying the registry.
 Please note that serious problems may occur if you do this incorrectly.
 Hence, follow these steps correctly, and carefully.

 We highly recommend that you back up the Registry before you modify it.
 Also, you can restore your PC to a working state in case a problem occurs.

 Here’s how to manually reset the Windows Updates Components: